conchaasensio/react-phone-catalog/README.md

 Should you like to take a look to the deployed app, [here you have the link](https://afternoon-mesa-14215.herokuapp.com/#/).

+> ℹ️ Please note that the first time you open the browser, it takes awhile to load.

 ---
 ## 🗂️ Content